rxRust/rxRust/README.md

   .subscribe(|v| println!("{},", v));
 ```

 Also, `rxrust` supports WebAssembly by enabling the feature `wasm-scheduler` and using the crate `wasm-bindgen`.
-Simple example is [here](https://github.com/utilForever/rxrust-with-wasm).
+A simple example is [here](https://github.com/utilForever/rxrust-with-wasm).

 ## Converts from a Future